aws-samples/eks-workshop-developers/website/docs/kubernetes/python/deploy-app.md

 fastapi-postgres-0                    1/1     Running   0          19m
 ```

-Now let's take a look at the Pod fastapi-deployment.
-This Pod read some environment variables from a Secret.
+Now let's take a look at the Pod 'fastapi-deployment'.
+This Pod read our environment variables from a Secret.
 It also loads a [credential](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) for private ECR repositories.
 This makes it possible to pull container images from the ECR repository.

 ``` bash
 kubectl get po -n my-cool-app fastapi-deployment-5cf4f4dcc4-62jgb -o yaml